Brian Greene: World Science Festival

-A book for a younger audience, Icarus at the Edge of Time, which is a futuristic re-telling of the Icarus myth, was published September 2, 2008.
-In addition to authoring popular-science books, Greene is an occasional op-ed contributor for The New York Times, writing on his work and other scientific topics.

-Greene's newest book is Until the End of Time.
-(Knopf)
+Media

+The popularity of his books and his natural on-camera demeanor have resulted in many media appearances, including The Late Show with Stephen Colbert, Good Morning America, CNN, ABC News, CBS News, The History Channel, Conan, The Science Channel, The Discovery Channel, The Colbert Report, Charlie Rose, The Art Bell Show, Coast to Coast AM, BBC World News America, Late Show with David Letterman, Radiolab, and The Joe Rogan Experience.
+He was interviewed at length by Jim Al-Khalili on the BBC radio program The Life Scientific on 28 April 2020.
+In April 2011, Greene appeared as himself on The Big Bang Theory in the episode "The Herb Garden Germination", speaking to a small crowd about the contents of his most recent book.

-The popularity of his books and his natural on-camera demeanor have resulted in many media appearances, including Charlie Rose, The Colbert Report, The NewsHour with Jim Lehrer, The Century with Peter Jennings, CNN, Time, Nightline in Primetime, Late Night with Conan O'Brien, and the Late Show with David Letterman.
-It has also led to Greene helping John Lithgow with scientific dialogue for the television series 3rd Rock from the Sun, and becoming a technical consultant for the film Frequency, in which he also had a cameo role.
+Greene was a technical consultant for the film Frequency, in which he also had a cameo role.
 He was a consultant on the 2006 time-travel movie Déjà Vu.
 He also had a cameo appearance as an Intel scientist in 2007's The Last Mimzy.
 Greene was also mentioned in the 2002 Angel episode "Supersymmetry" and in the 2008 Stargate Atlantis episode "Trio".
-In April 2011 he appeared on The Big Bang Theory in the episode "The Herb Garden Germination" as himself, speaking to a small crowd about the contents of his most recent book.

-Greene has lectured outside of the collegiate setting, at both a general and a technical level, in more than twenty-five countries.
-In 2012 his teaching prowess was recognized when he received the Richtmyer Memorial Award, which is given annually by the American Association of Physics Teachers.
+Greene has lectured outside of the collegiate setting, at both a general and a technical level, in more than twenty-five countries and all seven continents.
+In 2012, he received the Richtmyer Memorial Award, which is given annually by the American Association of Physics Teachers.

 In May 2013, the Science Laureates of the United States Act of 2013 (H.R.
 1891; 113th Congress) was introduced into Congress.
 Brian Greene was listed by one commentator as a possible nominee for the position of Science Laureate, if the act were to pass.

 In March 2015, an Australian spider that uses waves to hunt prey, Dolomedes briangreenei, was to be named in honor of Brian Greene.

-He was interviewed at length by Jim Al-Khalili on the BBC radio program The Life Scientific on 28 April 2020.